 The Interventional Pain Management service at Moffitt Cancer Center, in conjunction with the Supportive Care Medicine Service, offers a focused, multispecialty team approach to the cancer patient with pain.
 We offer minimally invasive procedures that deliver effective, potent analgesia in the treatment of chronic and acute pain.
 Our goal is to relieve or reduce pain, improve function, minimize the need for narcotics and improve each patient’s quality of life.

-Our Interventional Pain Management service is based at the Supportive Care Medicine clinic on the first floor of the Moffitt Research Center Building in Tampa, Florida.
+Our Interventional Pain Management service is based at the Supportive Care Medicine clinic on the first floor of the Moffitt Research Center Building.
 This clinic also offers other resources in the management of pain, including neurologists who specialize in medical pain management and palliative care.
 The Integrative Medicine Program is available for complementary care including acupuncture, massage therapy, imagery and relaxation therapy.